jonpaul108/LC_intermediate/02-Intermediate-Prompts/02-Strings/02-String-Prompts.md

 ### !question

-Given a string `str`, return a new string by iterating from the end of the string by three to find the word mixed into the characters
+Given a string `str`, return a new string by iterating from the end of the string by three to find the word mixed into the characters.

 **Do not use String.split method.**